astropy/astropy-tutorials/tutorials/dev.rst

 To actually update the version, modify the ``metadata.cfg`` at the root of this repository with the new version.
 This is the version number that will be shown in the sphinx builds.
+Note that if it ends in ``.dev``, this will be followed by a revision number that is determined by the number of git commits.

 Marking a cell with an intentional error
 ----------------------------------------